 Sapna Agarwal, Mint

-India is the second-most attractive market for global retailers to expand after China, according to the 2016 Global Retail Development Index by consulting firm AT Kearney.
-According to the firm, India has, in the past couple of years, improved the ease of doing business.
+India is the second-most attractive market for global retailers to expand after China, according to The 2016 Global Retail Development Index by consultancy AT Kearney.
+According to the firm, India has in the past couple of years improved the ease of doing business.
 Clarity on foreign direct investment (FDI) regulations too have helped.

-To be sure, the challenges remain.
-India continues to be a complex market for foreign retailers, where understanding dynamics at the local level is important as the country’s 29 states have the power to opt in or out of FDI reforms.
-Infrastructure bottlenecks, including archaic labour laws, complex regulations, high attrition rates and limited high quality retail space, remain important areas of concern for retailers, said the AT Kearney report, adding that still, the potential is vast as the country presents a $1 trillion retail market.
+To be sure, challenges remain.
+India continues to be a complex market for foreign retailers, where understanding dynamics at the state level is important as the country’s 29 states have the power to opt in or out of FDI reforms.
+Also, infrastructure bottlenecks, including archaic labour laws, complex regulations, high attrition rates, and limited high-quality retail space, remain important areas of concern for retailers, said the AT Kearney report, adding that still, the potential is vast as the country presents a $1 trillion retail market.

 (Published in Mint)